-33.3.1.3.3.1 Tests are performed to determine if substances in a 25 mm or 100 mm sample cube, at test temperatures of 100 °C, 120 °C or 140 °C, undergo spontaneous ignition or dangerous self-heating, which is indicated by a 60 °C rise in temperature over the oven temperature within 24 hours.
-The classification scheme is illustrated in Figure 33.3.1.3.3.1.
+33.5.3.3.1 Tests are performed to determine if substances in a 25 mm or 100 mm sample cube, at test temperatures of 100 °C, 120 °C or 140 °C, undergo spontaneous ignition or dangerous self-heating, which is indicated by a 60 °C rise in temperature over the oven temperature within 24 hours.
+The classification scheme is illustrated in Figure 33.5.3.3.1.
 These criteria are based on the self-ignition temperature of charcoal, which is 50 °C for a sample cube of 27 m3.
-Substances with a temperature of spontaneous combustion higher than 50 °C for a volume of 27 m3 should not be assigned to Division 4.2.
-Substances with a spontaneous ignition temperature higher than 50 °C for a volume of 450 litres should not be assigned to packing group II of Division 4.2.
-The recommended test method is given here in 33.3.1.6.
+Substances with a temperature of spontaneous combustion higher than 50 °C for a volume of 27 m3 should not be classified as a self-heating substance.
+Substances with a spontaneous ignition temperature higher than 50 °C for a volume of 450 litres should not be assigned to packing group II / Category 1.
+The recommended test method is given in 33.5.6.